storyblok/storyblok-svelte/README.md

 <div class="prose">{@html articleHTML}</div>
 ```

-If you are allowing to the content editors to add Blok (components like teaser, hero etc) into the riche text editor, you can also implement a specific logic for rendering correctly the components added to the rich text editor.
+If you are allowing the content editors to add Blok (components like teaser, hero etc) into the rich text editor, you can also implement a specific logic for rendering correctly the components added to the rich text editor.
-To achieve this, you have to obtaing the schema definition from the RichTextSchema via cloning object.
+To achieve this, you have to obtain the schema definition from the RichTextSchema via cloning object.
 For cloning schema you can use the clone-deep library for example:

 ```
 npm i clone-deep